silaslangley1486-afk/oer-commons-accessibility-audit/README.md

 - Standards: WCAG 2.2 Level AA

 ## Methodology
+- Automated scanning was performed using the axe DevTools browser extension.
+Results were manually reviewed and validated as part of the audit process.

 - Automated scanning using axe-core
 - Manual keyboard-only testing
-- Screen reader spot checks (NVDA/VoiceOver)
+- Screen reader spot checks (NVDA)
 - Responsive accessibility verification

 Automated tools were used as an initial signal only.
 All reported issues were manually validated.